monkeywithawrench/SysNets2Project1/README.md

 # SysNets2Project1

+HTTP server and command line client, written from scratch in C. See Protocol Document for more info.

 GET requests look like: (replace <filename> with the name of the file you're requesting, if any.
 Note: no file name usually defaults to index.html on most websites)
 Note: a lot of the fields in these requests (both get and post) are optional.
 Recommended to at least add Content-Type field